 - ¾ cup sugar

-- 2 tbsp flaxmeal (whisked with 4 tbsp water)
+- 2 tablespoon flaxmeal (whisked with 4 tablespoon water)

 - 2 big bananas (or 2 ½ small bananas, overripe, mashed, around 1 cup)

 - Preheat the oven to 375 degrees and oil a 12-cup muffin pan or line it with cupcake liners.

 - Mix the flour, salt, baking soda, baking powder and nuts, if using.

 - To the bowl add the oil, sugar, applesauce, molasses if using, flax eggs, bananas and vanilla extract.